thingsthat/emmly-js/README.md

 For these tests, you will need the following environment variables:

-* UNALIKE_API_TOKEN - The API token for accessing the Emmly API.
+* EMMLY_API_TOKEN - The API token for accessing the Emmly API.
-* UNALIKE_API_URL - The URL of the API.
+* EMMLY_API_URL - The URL of the API.
 This is necessary if you are running tests in a local environment or in an environment other than production.

 You can also add these variables to a .env file in your project root for convenience.